xmehulx/log4j-playground/README.md

 And this should load the webpage on `http://ubuntu-server:8080/mywebapp/index.jsp` if you check.
 And this is all there is to the vulnerable machine set-up!

-Note: Idk but on initial testing, it wasn't seem to work, and I had to create a .war file and place it in my `webapps` folder.
+Note: Idk but on initial testing, it didn't seem to work, and I had to create a .war file and place it in my `webapps` folder.
 So you can see if the above steps also work for you or not.
 But if not, try the below (I am not a JAVA programmer, so don't ask me).
 ```shell
 jar cvf mywebapp.war *
 cp mywebapp.war ../